-Topical cannabinoids can be helpful for treating an array of skin conditions, according to a research review recently published in the Journal of the American Academy of Dermatology.
+Topical cannabinoids can be helpful for treating an array of skin conditions, suggest a research review recently published in the Journal of the American Academy of Dermatology.

 The study, conducted by researchers at the University of Colorado Anschutz Medical Campus, investigated the available research on the subject and concluded that cannabinoids are effective against psoriasis, eczema, inflammatory skin disease, dermatitis, and in some cases, even skin cancer.

 Topical cannabinoid products, often in the form of salves and balms, are applied directly to the skin.
 Their active compounds penetrate and are absorbed into the skin to interact with surrounding cells without entering the bloodstream.
-Because the compounds don’t reach the bloodstream, even if they’re psychoactive like tetrahydrocannabinol (THC), they won’t elicit any euphoric effects.
+Because the compounds don’t reach the bloodstream, even if they contain psychoactive cannabinoids like tetrahydrocannabinol (THC), they won’t elicit any euphoric effects.

 “These are topical cannabinoid drugs with little or no psychotropic effect that can be used for skin disease,” said the study’s lead author Robert Dellavalle.

-It’s cannabinoids’ anti-inflammatory properties that make them beneficial for skin conditions, Dellavalle believes.
+It’s the anti-inflammatory properties of cannabinoids that make them beneficial for skin conditions, Dellavalle believes.
 The two most well recognized cannabinoids — cannabidiol (CBD) and THC – have shown to interact with the endocannabinoid system’s CB2 receptors to stimulate an anti-inflammatory response.

 “Perhaps the most promising role for cannabinoids is in the treatment of the itch,” said Dellavalle.